lyz-code/blue-book/docs/pdm.md

 ### [Custom file generation](https://pdm.fming.dev/latest/pyproject/build/#custom-file-generation)

+Warning: this method only works if you install the package with `pdm` if you use `pip` or any other package manager the `build.py` script won't be called.
+Thus a more generic approach is to run the initialization steps in a `your_command init` step or run the checks on each command.

 During the build, you may want to generate other files or download resources from the internet.
 You can achieve this by the setup-script build configuration:

 ```toml`